Tugdual-G/TrimeshViewer/README.md

 <img src="example.png" alt="example" width="400"/>

 __A small project to learn c++.__
-The program can parse .ply binary files triangular mesh, and render them.

-__Capabilities:__
+This repository contains three modules: a .ply file parser, a mesh analyze toolset, and a simple render library.

+The initial goal was to implement a fast and simple meshviewer using shaders and c++.
+All transformations are matrix-free and rely on quaternions to keep things simple and efficient.

+__Features:__
+- display multiples meshes
-- flat shading and smooth shading
+- flat shading/smooth shading
-- Use colormaps to show scalar quantities
+- colormaps
-- compute curvature & normal
 - zoom and rotate with the mouse
+- show the current orientation
+- orthographic projection
+- curvature, normal, ordered one-ring, and ordered-adjacency computation

 ## Requirements
+- Linux
 - opengl 4.6
 - glfw